jonrusho/ExData_Plotting1/README.md

 ## Introduction

+This repo is for Exploratory Data Analysis Coursera MOOC.
+January 2015

+The original README.md follows these notes.

+This repo contains the following:
+* plot1.R    R code for creating the first histogram of global active power usage
+* plot1.png  Output png histogram graphic

+## Introduction

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning